lelutin/puppet-fail2ban/README.md

  * `action` Default action for jails.
 Default value is '%(action_)s', which is defined as '%(banaction)s[name=%(__name__)s, port="%(port)s", protocol="%(protocol)s]' in jail.conf.
+ * `rm_jail_local` Boolean value that decides whether `/etc/fail2ban/jail.local` is removed by puppet or not.
+Defaut value is true.
  * `purge_jail_dot_d` Boolean value that decides whether `/etc/fail2ban/jail.d/` is purged of files that are not managed by puppet.
    Default value is true.